danhpaiva/eVentures-site/README.md

 Description:

 The goal is to be able to develop a functional and responsive website.
-On the contact page I used the Google Maps API to access the location of StartUp.
+On the "About" page I used the Google Maps API to access the location of StartUp.